ismet55555/Logging-For-MATLAB/README.md

 ```

 ## Using Multiple Loggers
-You can assign differetn loggers for different purposes.
+You can assign different loggers for different purposes.
 For example, let's say you would like one logger to log all things related to one part of the program like the data aquisition, while another logger logs all messages related to the graphical interface of the program.

 In this case you can specify that each logger has its own message formatting and each logger saves its messages into seperate log files.
 In such a case you would also be able to seperately enable and disable each logger.